Should a Pastor Conduct a Wedding for a Pregnant Woman?

 The Pastor’s decision to wed a pregnant woman depends on several factors: the first thing to consider is how did the woman get pregnant?
 Was it out of wedlock?
-If so, has she repented of fornication.
+If so, has she repented of her fornication as stated in Exodus 20: 14.
 The Bible tells us: “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).
 And the Lord is ready to forgive those who forsake their sins, though He cannot undo the consequences of these sins.

-The Bible’s stand on premarital sex
+The Bible’s Stand on Premarital Sex

 Throughout all of these scenarios, it is important to keep in mind that the Bible tells us that sex outside of marriage is a sin, it is breaking of the seventh commandment.
 “Thou shalt not commit adultery” (Exodus 20:14).
-This commandment not only covers adultery but fornication and impurity of every form, word, and thought (Matt.
-5:27, 28).
+This commandment not only covers adultery but fornication and impurity of every form, word, and thought (Matthew 5:27, 28).

-God’s forgiveness is granted to the repentant
+God’s Forgiveness to the Repentant

-When both the man and the pregnant woman have confessed and repented of their sin, and demonstrated their good intentions by seeking to wed in holy matrimony in church, it is then the duty of the pastor to perform the marriage ceremony for them.
+When both the man and the pregnant woman have confessed and repented of their sin, and have demonstrated their good intentions by seeking to wed in holy matrimony in church, it is then the duty of the pastor to perform the marriage ceremony for them.